Betty’s Paris

 Metro: Mabillon, Saint-Sulpice

 Located near the Place Saint-Sulpice, this "bistro ancien" has recently come into the hands of talented young chef, Mathieu Techer.
 The restaurant is petite but the dishes, which are classics done up with fresh innovative touches, are big winners.
-A three-course meal on my visit came to around 50 euros and was definitely worth the price.
 Book ahead as it’s very popular.

 Le Casse Noix